robertjskelton/robertjskelton.github.io/_posts/2024-05-09-ferrari-360-coolant-flush.markdown

 ![Coolant](/images/coolant/12.jpg)

 Put the drawing hose from the Airvac into the bottom of the bucket.
-Open the valve to draw coolant in.
+Open the air valve, vacuum valve, and finally valve to the coolant quickly to draw coolant into the fill hose, basically priming it.
+This step will make sure you don't start loading your coolant system with air.
+Then close the air valve and vacuum valve, and open the coolant vale.
 This will completely fill your coolant system with mixed coolant and no air, but it will fill the the very top.

 ![Coolant](/images/coolant/13.jpg)